Our GDPR Compliance Statement

 Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 |CloudFlare||Cdnjs.cloudfare.com||Content Deliver Network – provides optimised web application delivery|

 You may block cookies by activating the setting on your browser that allows you to refuse the storage of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

 This statement is made on behalf of Regional & City Airports Holdings Limited (RCA) and its subsidiary companies.

 Regional & City Airports (RCA) is the UK’s leading regional airport operator, led by a team with proven commercial and operational expertise in both the airport and airline sectors.
-RCA owns Bournemouth Airport, Coventry Airport, Exeter Airport and Norwich Airport, and operates Blackpool Airport, City of Derry Airport and Solent Airport on behalf of their owners.
+RCA owns Bournemouth Airport, Coventry Airport, Exeter Airport and Norwich Airport, and operates City of Derry Airport on behalf of their owners, and operates Solent Airport on behalf of Fareham Borough Council.
 Through its operations RCA serves 2.3m passengers and manages over 215,000 aircraft movements a year, serving as a gateway to and from the UK for the 7m people that live in the airports’ passenger catchment areas.

-RCA also operates the growing XLR Executive Jet Centres FBO business that currently has operations at Birmingham, Liverpool and Exeter.
+RCA also operates the growing XLR Executive Jet Centres FBO business that currently has operations at Birmingham, Liverpool, Bournemouth and Exeter.

 RCA’s vision is to help smaller regional airports to prosper through effective management and collaboration, enabling them to benefit from the economies of scale and sharing of best practice traditionally enjoyed by larger hub airports.